Gozo

 Action 1.
 Initiation of a discussion on the direction which tourism development in Gozo needs to take to reach the Strategy’s Objectives.
 The ultimate objective being to create a Gozo-specific development policy, as distinct from that of Malta, to develop Gozo’s tourism industry in a way best suited for the island.

 Action 2.
-Formulation of a Draft Report in collaboration with the major Gozitan Tourism Stakeholders for submission to the
+Formulation of a Draft Report in collaboration with the major Gozitan Tourism Stakeholders for submission to the Gozo Regional Development Authority for inclusion in their overall policy formulation.

 GOAL 4